-David M. Tafuri assists clients with international business, public international law, economic development, rule of law and dispute resolution matters.
-He specializes in post-conflict countries, such as Iraq, Libya, and Afghanistan.
+David M. Tafuri assists clients with international business, public international law, foreign investment, rule of law and dispute resolution matters.
+He specializes in post-conflict countries in the Middle East and North Africa.
 He draws on his experiences on the ground in the region and his previous positions with the U.S. Government and the United Nations to find creative, multi-forum solutions for clients.

 From 2006-2007, Mr. Tafuri served as the Department of State’s Rule of Law Coordinator for Iraq at the U.S. Embassy in Baghdad.
 In that position, he worked directly with the Chief Justice of Iraq and the Iraqi ministries to help rebuild the legal system.
 He traveled across the country overseeing the State Department’s justice assistance programs and managed a number of large U.S. government contracts and nonprofit grants.
 He was also responsible for advising the U.S. Ambassador and staff on the Iraqi justice system.

 In addition to his position with the Department of State, Mr. Tafuri draws on his previous experience as an aide to the Senate Judiciary Committee and a staff assistant to several presidential and congressional campaigns to augment his practice.
 Before entering private practice, Mr. Tafuri worked for the United Nations in Turkey.
-He currently serves on the Board of Directors of USA for UNHCR, the UN Refugee organization.
+He has also served on the Board of Directors of USA for UNHCR, the UN Refugee organization, and the Washington Ballet’s Jete Society.

-Mr. Tafuri’s current clients include public and private companies seeking to invest in the emerging markets of the Middle East and North Africa, as well as U.S. government contractors, NGOs and intergovernmental organizations.
-He also works directly with sovereign governments in the region.
+Mr. Tafuri’s current clients include public and private companies seeking to invest in the emerging markets of the Middle East and North Africa, U.S. government contractors, NGOs and intergovernmental organizations.
+He also represents several foreign governments in the Middle East and North Africa.
 In addition, he has assisted foreign nationals in a variety of legal matters, including criminal and civil cases, political asylum and refugee proceedings.

 - Represents Libyan sovereign wealth funds on issues related to funds blocked pursuant to the UN Security Council resolutions on Libya, as well as on litigation matters in US federal court.